-- The Buxton/Canadian Hole "hot spot” (TIP No. R-4070 B) begins near Old Lighthouse Road in Buxton and extends north approximately 4.7 miles to Ocean View Drive.
-A portion of NC 12 in this area was relocated shortly after Hurricane Dennis in 1999, but flooding and overwash still occur at the north and south ends.
+- The Buxton Canadian Hole "hot spot" (STIP No. R-4070B) begins near Old Lighthouse Road in the Buxton community and extends north approximately 4.7 miles to Ocean View Drive in the southern portion of the Avon community.

-- The Hatteras Village "hot spot" (TIP No. R-3116 B) begins near Elizabeth Avenue in Hatteras Village and extends north 1.7 miles into Frisco near Marlin Drive.
+- The Hatteras Village "hot spot" (STIP No. R-3116B) begins near Elizabeth Avenue in Hatteras Village and extends north 1.7 miles into Frisco near Marlin Drive.

 News and Updates

-Project Overview and Purpose
+Project Overview and Purpose for Potential Improvements

-Island residents depend on the roadway for off-island community services, such as hospitals, emergency response, and waste collection.
-NC 12 is also the primary evacuation route for all permanent and temporary residents on the islands when severe weather is approaching.
+Island residents depend on the roadway for off-island community services, such as hospitals, emergency response and waste collection.
+N.C.
+12 is also the primary evacuation route for all permanent and temporary residents on the islands when severe weather approaches.

-The worse the damage to NC 12, the longer it takes the NCDOT to repair the roadway.
-Longer repair times increase delays in using NC 12 and increase the hardship to residents needing access through the island and to the mainland.
-NC 12 must be continually repaired and maintained to prevent permanent loss of access on Hatteras Island.
+The worse the damage to N.C.
+12, the longer it takes NCDOT to repair the roadway.
+Longer repair times increase delays in using N.C.
+12 and increase the hardship to residents needing access through the island and to the mainland.
+N.C.
+12 must be continually repaired and maintained to prevent permanent loss of access on Hatteras Island.